A guide for Turnip Cultivation:

-Irrigation for Turnip Cultivation:- Usually turnip seeds are sown in the field when there is sufficient moisture in the soil.
+Irrigation :- Usually turnip seeds are sown in the field when there is sufficient moisture in the soil.
 A light irrigation should be given right after sowing or transplanting in the field.
 Depending upon the planting season, climate and the available soil moisture, turnip plants may be irrigated at 9 to 10 days interval during the winter season and 5 to 6 days interval during the summer season.
 Avoid any water stress during hot dry periods.
 Keep maintaining the uniform soil moisture levels throughout the plant growth.
 Don’t irrigate during the rainy season and make sure the soil is well-drained in case of heavy rains or floods.

 - Thinning in Turnip Cultivation: It is an important operation in turnip cultivation as it promotes good root growth.
 When the crops are well established, they are thinned out keeping a distance of 10 cm to15 cm from plant to plant.

 - Weed Control in Turnip Cultivation: Two weddings during the growing period of turnip have been required to maintain the growth of weeds beneath check.
 Weeding and hoeing are Needed to check the weed growth and provide soil aeration for Greater growth and yield.
 Mulching can be done to restrict the growth of weeds around the plant base.